zsfrancisco/incomes-expenses-app/README.md

 # TECHNICAL INFORMATION
 ## System parts

-The systems contents just one principal part
+The systems content just one principal part
 - Front-end.
 ## Front-end
 The front was made in Angular version 12.1.3.
 NgRx.
-You can run it with the command: ng serve but first you need to run nmp install
+You can run it with the command: ng serve, but first you need to run nmp install

 # Creators
 - Francisco Javier Zambrano Santacruz